 We monitor the status of the capital markets and regularly evaluate the effect that changes in capital market conditions may have on our ability to execute our announced growth plans and fund our liquidity needs.
 We expect to continue meeting part of our financing and liquidity needs primarily through commercial paper borrowings, issuances of Senior Notes, and access to long-term committed credit facilities.
 If conditions in the lodging industry deteriorate, or if disruptions in the capital markets take place as they did in the immediate aftermath of both the 2008 worldwide financial crisis and the events of September 11, 2001, we may be unable to place some or all of our commercial paper on a temporary or extended basis and may have to rely more on borrowings under the Credit Facility, which we believe will be adequate to fund our liquidity needs, including repayment of debt obligations, but which may carry a higher cost than commercial paper.
 Since we continue to have ample flexibility under the Credit Facility's covenants, we expect that undrawn bank commitments under the Credit Facility will remain available to us even if business conditions were to deteriorate markedly.

 Cash from Operations

-Cash from operations and non-cash items for the last three fiscal years are as follows:
+Cash from operations for the last three fiscal years are as follows:

-(\$ in millions) 2018 2017 2016

-Cash from operations \$ 2,357 \$ 2,227 \$ 1,619
+(\$ in millions) 2019 2018 2017 Cash from operations \$ 1,685 \$ 2,357 \$ 2,227

-Non-cash items (1) 287 1,397 514